4lge/Novatek2GPX/README.md

 This will overwrite the original File, so backup it if you want to be able to revert this without reinstallation.

-* USAGE:
+USAGE:

-+ Enter the date/time stamp seen in the video into the filed labeled S: in the form yyyy/mm/dd hh:mm:ss,
++ enter the date/time stamp as seen in the video into the field labeled S: in the form yyyy/mm/dd hh:mm:ss,
-+ choose the snippet length in minites (default 3) in field D:
++ choose the snippet length in minutes (default 3) in field D:
 + then press "Save"

 Now the GPX content appears in the text area and is already selected, press Ctrl-C, go to your